 To view and configure the Network settings:

 1. On the Administration page, click Settings on the navigation bar and Network on the sidebar.
 The Network Configuration page opens.

-- 2. Select or enter the new value(s) in the appropriate field(s).
+2. Select or enter the new value(s) in the appropriate field(s).
 For details, see Network Settings.

-- 3. Click the Apply button.

-- 4. Click the Reboot button.